-Homologated variable length injection inlet track devices must remain as homologated by the FIM.
 Intake bell mouths may be removed or altered.
 Inlet track devices may be removed.

-- 8. Camshafts must remain as homologated (no kit camshafts, valve lift/cam lobe lift remains as homologated).
-The cam timing is free. - 9.
-Chain, chain-tension and chain-guides may be modified or replaced.
-Belt tensioning devices for belt drive systems are free.

-- 10. Cam sprockets may be modified or replaced. - 11.
-The ECU (engine control unit) may be changed.
-Wiring harness, spark plugs, plus wires and sockets may be replaced. - 12.
-Primary Transmission/Gearbox:
+- h) Camshafts must remain as homologated (no kit camshafts, valve lift/ cam lobe lift remains as homologated).
+The cam timing is free. - i) Chain, chain-tension and chain-guides may be modified or replaced.
+Belt tensioning devices for belt drive systems are free. - j) Cam sprockets may be modified or replaced. - k) The ECU (Engine Control Unit) may be changed.
+Wiring harness, spark plugs, plus wires and sockets may be replaced. - l) Primary transmission/gearbox: